How Auto Tariffs Are Driving Up Car Insurance Costs in 2026

 How do auto tariffs affect car insurance premiums?

-Which cars are most affected by the 25% auto parts tariff?
+Which cars are most affected by the auto parts tariffs in 2026?

-Fully imported vehicles from Japan, Germany, South Korea, and other countries are most directly affected, since their parts must clear the 25% duty.
-However, even U.S.-assembled vehicles are impacted if they rely on significant quantities of foreign-sourced components — particularly ADAS sensors, infotainment modules, EV batteries, and electronic control units.
-Brands such as Toyota, Volkswagen, Honda, Hyundai, and BMW face some of the highest tariff exposure based on their global supply chain profiles.
+Fully imported vehicles from Japan, Germany, South Korea, and other countries face the most direct exposure, since their parts must clear import duties.
+However, even U.S.-assembled vehicles are impacted if they rely heavily on foreign-sourced components — particularly ADAS sensors, infotainment modules, EV batteries, and electronic control units.
+Brands such as Toyota, Volkswagen, Honda, Hyundai, and General Motors face some of the highest tariff cost exposure based on their global supply chain profiles, with Toyota alone facing an estimated $9.1 billion in tariff exposure through early 2026.

-How much could my car insurance premium increase due to tariffs?
+How much could my car insurance premium increase due to tariffs in 2026?

-The most effective approach is to comparison shop with at least three to five insurers before your next renewal, as rate differences between carriers for the same driver and vehicle can be substantial.
-Beyond that, raising your deductible, dropping unnecessary coverage on older vehicles, bundling policies, and enrolling in a telematics discount program are all proven ways to reduce your premium.
-Understanding how claims affect your rates can also help you make smarter decisions about when to file versus when to pay out of pocket.
+The most effective approach is to comparison shop with at least three to five insurers before your next renewal, as rate differences between carriers for the same driver and vehicle can be $200–$500 or more annually.
+Beyond that, raising your deductible, dropping unnecessary coverage on older vehicles, bundling policies, and enrolling in a telematics discount program are all proven ways to reduce your premium by 10–30%.
+Reviewing how inflation affects your car insurance can also help you understand which factors you can control to lower your rate in the current environment.

 Compare Car Insurance Rates in Ohio